Part One – Discoveries:

 The chart below describes a bubble-up process established as components of local governance composed of “never doubt” groups.
 As small organizations, they will select a needed change based on self-interests.
 Examples are quality of life issues by residents or scientific groups to analyze specific problems.
 The chart also recognizes the formation of interdisciplinary groups skilled at acquiring and injecting capital resources.
 It anticipates coalition groups charged with aligning policy and program implementation schemes built on trial and error evaluations.

-The chart above suggests the capacity for system changes utilizing the energy in the “never doubt” idea.
+The chart above suggests that system changes utilize the energy in the “never doubt” idea.
 The widespread knowledge of “never doubt” comes from the work and words of anthropologist Margaret Mead regarding cultural transformations.

 Whether the change sought is significant, dangerous, beautiful, or hideous, the cause of a difference (major or minor) can be the work of a relatively small group of people with an idea.
 The factor often left out is the change sought could be that of twelve apostles or twenty violent supremacists.
 Claims that this is the only way a system change occurs is logical and historically accurate, but it may not be a lasting one in the digital world.
 Given the flow of ideas, it is possible to conceive of a thousand groups that might identify and act on a common view of change that will alter everything all at once, whereby the source becomes irrelevant.
 Rosa Parks knew she was not the first person to be insulted on a public bus in Montgomery.
 She is known for saying, “I was just tired.”
-But, it became, “one and all” who wanted her to be the last person insulted and arrested on a bus in Montgomery.
-Historians can only speculate as to why the sit-in at the Woolworths, in Greensboro, NC in early 1960 by four untrained college students set the tone for the decade.
+But, it became “one and all” who wanted her to be the last person insulted and arrested on a Montgomery bus.
+Historians can only speculate why the sit-in at the Woolworths in Greensboro, NC, in early 1960 by four untrained college students set the tone for the decade.
 Sit-ins at segregated lunch counters are well documented throughout the South, but this one began in February and ended in July.

-The purpose of the chart (above) is, therefore, one aimed at trust in our better selves.
+Therefore, the purpose of the chart (above) is one aimed at trust in our better selves.
 It lays out a belief in discovering malfunctions for two extremely well-known reasons.
 Power concedes nothing without a demand.
 The limits of tyrants are prescribed by the endurance of those whom they oppress.
 That was Douglass (1849).
 He was writing about getting more comfortable with change, even if every turn seems to be for the worse.
 Sensing the end of misery in the world is a powerful feeling and opens the mind to wonder and beauty.